10 People Banned from SNL

 3. Andy Kaufman

-Kaufman’s appearances on SNL were unpredictable and ahead of their time, starting with SNL’s very first episode in 1975.
+Kaufman’s appearances on SNL were unpredictable and ahead of their time, beginning with SNL’s very first episode in 1975.
 Whether he was nervously lip-synching to the Mighty Mouse theme or impersonating Elvis Presley, audiences had no idea what would come next.
-Eventually, Kaufman wrestling against women drew the ire of then-producer Dick Ebersol.
+Eventually, Kaufman's stint wrestling women drew the ire of then-producer Dick Ebersol.
 In response, Kaufman proposed an audience vote to let him stay or force him off the show.
 The final tally of viewers calling in to “Keep Andy” came in at 169,186, while 195,544 voted to “Dump Andy.”
-Whether it was another one of his audacious stunts remains to be seen, but following the vote Kaufman never appeared on SNL again.
+Whether it was another one of his audacious stunts remains to be seen, but Kaufman never appeared on SNL again following that vote.

 4. Martin Lawrence

-Lawrence was a huge television star in the ‘90s—remember his sitcom, Martin?—but his monologue while hosting SNL wasn’t a hit with the staff or network censors.
-After voicing his appreciation for the show, Martin launched into a bit about the recent John and Lorena Bobbitt incident and then spontaneously segued into a feminine hygiene rant.
+Lawrence was a huge television star in the '90s—remember his sitcom, Martin?—but his monologue while hosting SNL wasn’t a hit with the staff or network censors.
+After voicing his appreciation for the show, Lawrence launched into a bit about the then-recent John and Lorena Bobbitt incident then spontaneously segued into a feminine hygiene rant.
 The comments were removed for syndication and replaced by facetious title cards that describe his opinions as “a frank and lively presentation” that “nearly cost us all our jobs.”
-If you want to read Lawrence’s opinions on feminine hygiene you can check out a transcript here.
 Lawrence hasn’t hosted since.

 5. Robert Blake

-Long before his trouble with the law, actor Robert Blake wasn’t too nice when he hosted SNL.
+Long before he was charged with (and acquitted of) murdering his second wife, Robert Blake wasn’t too nice when he hosted SNL.
 Like Steven Seagal, Blake didn’t exactly work well with the cast or writers.
 According to SNL writer David Sheffield—who labels the In Cold Blood and Baretta star as the worst host ever—Blake was not a fan of what the writers came up with for him during a read-through of a sketch called “Breezy Philosopher,” about a rough and tumble biker-type who quoted Kierkegaard.
-Allegedly, Blake crumpled up his script, turned to cast member Gary Kroeger, and said, “I hope you got a tough a**hole pal, ‘cause you’re going to have to wipe you’re a** with that one.”
+Allegedly, Blake crumpled up his script, turned to writer-actor Gary Kroeger, and said, “I hope you got a tough a**hole pal, ‘cause you’re going to have to wipe you’re a** with that one.”
 Blake’s little outburst got him banned for life.

 6. Milton Berle